AndreasFerdinand/Excel2ABAPValue/README.md

   * `ignore_if_empty` - if set to `x` **and** if the value (cell) is empty, he attribute with its value won't be exported to the `VALUE` statement.
   * `alpha` - adds leding zeroes to to fit the donoted length.

+> [!CAUTION]
+> Material numbers (`MATNR`) shouldn't be converted with the simple `ALPHA` conversion as this could lead to wrong results (e.g. field length extension S/4 HANA).
+Use alpha method of this script with caution.

 ## ABAP Unit Test

 ```abap